percona/percona-xtradb-cluster/doc/source/wsrep-files-index.rst

    This file is used as a main writeset store.
 It's implemented as a permanent ring-buffer file that is preallocated on disk when the node is initialized.
    File size can be controlled with the variable :variable:`gcache.size`.
-If this value is bigger, more writesets are cached and chances are better that the re-joining node will get |IST| instead of |SST|.
+If this value is larger, more writesets are cached and chances are better that the re-joining node will get |IST| instead of |SST|.
 Filename can be changed with the :variable:`gcache.name` variable.